February 10 – March 13, 2010

-Jacquette participated in her first group show in New York City in 1962 and has been exhibiting steadily since.
-In 1965 she had a one-person exhibition at Swarthmore College, PA.
+Jacquette has exhibited steadily since being included in a group show in New York City in 1962.
+Three years later, she had a one-person exhibition at Swarthmore College in Pennsylvania.
 In 1983, the St. Louis Art Museum organized her first major museum exhibition.
-A comprehensive retrospective, Aerial Muse: The Art of Yvonne Jacquette, originated at the Cantor Center for Visual Arts, Stanford University, CA in 2002 and traveled to Colby College Museum of Art, Waterville, ME; Utah Museum of Fine Arts, Salt Lake City; and the Hudson River Museum, Yonkers, NY.
-In 2008, the Museum of the City of New York organized Under New York Skies: Nocturnes by Yvonne Jacquette, which was shown concurrently with Street Dance, an exhibition of photography by her late husband, Rudy Burckhardt.
+A comprehensive retrospective, Aerial Muse: The Art of Yvonne Jacquette, originated at the Cantor Center for Visual Arts, Stanford University, California in 2002, and traveled to Colby College Museum of Art, Waterville, Maine; Utah Museum of Fine Arts, Salt Lake City; and the Hudson River Museum, Yonkers, New York.
+In 2008, the Museum of the City of New York organized Under New York Skies: Nocturnes by Yvonne Jacquette, which was shown concurrently with Street Dance, an exhibition of her late husband Rudy Burckhardt’s photography.
+The exhibitions were accompanied by a major publication, Picturing New York: The Art of Yvonne Jacquette and Rudy Burckhardt.

-Jacquette’s work is included in the collections of over 40 museums, such as the Brooklyn Museum, NY; Hirshhorn Museum and Sculpture Garden, Washington, DC; The Metropolitan Museum of Art, New York; The Museum of Modern Art, New York; Philadelphia Museum of Art, PA; and Whitney Museum of American Art, New York.
+Yvonne Jacquette lives and works in New York City and Searsmont, Maine.
+Her work is included in numerous public collections, including Brooklyn Museum, New York; Cleveland Museum of Art, Ohio; Hirshhorn Museum and Sculpture Garden, Washington, DC; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Philadelphia Museum of Art, Pennsylvania; and Whitney Museum of American Art, New York.